Operational Resilience in Focus, Part One: What is Operational Resilience?

 Operational resilience is a company’s capability to adapt to evolving risk landscapes, respond to shocks that evolve across functions of the broader enterprise, and provide services under duress.
 Regulators expect firms to operate uninterrupted in the face of these stressors to help the financial system absorb and adapt to them (a comprehensive list of affected firms will be included in parts three and four, or can be found on pages 28-29 in DORA and the introduction of the SEC’s rule).

-ACA defines operational resilience as having five critical domains with five foundational components.
+ACA defines operational resilience as having five critical domains, all with the same five foundational components.

 Operational resilience is not “one-and-done” and should not be considered a point-in-time exercise.
 Operational resilience is a team sport that actively discourages silos.
 This means all teams should know how to activate recovery plans together, knowing not only how to communicate to their own teams but also how their teams are expected to work with others when restoring operations.